UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 The development set consists of Afanasij Nikitin 6; birchbark letters 644 and 682; Russkaja pravda 8-9; Novgorod First Chronicle (Synodal ms.), entries for 6675-6681; Primary Chronicle (Laurentian ms.), the two entries for 6453; Suzdal Chronicle (Laurentian ms.), entry for 6659; The tale of Dracula; Tale of the fall of Constantinople, chapter 3; Uspenskij sbornik, Life of Feodosij Pečerskij 27.

+The training set consists of larger excerpts from Afanasij Nikitin, Russkaja pravda, Novgorod First Chronicle (Synodal ms.), Primary Chronicle (Laurentian ms.), Suzdal Chronicle (Laurentian ms.), Tale of the fall of Constantinople, Uspenskij sbornik, as well as a further selection of birchbark letters and The tale of Igor's campaign.

 ## References